May 27, 1908

 Najibullah Zazi, a 24-year-old Colorado resident, was arrested for plotting to attack the New York subway system with explosive bombs.
 Zazi pleaded guilty to various crimes in February 2010.

 An explosives-filled vehicle was found abandoned in Times Square in New York City.
 Working with New York Police Department detectives, the FBI identified Faisal Shahzad as the person who purchased the vehicle.
 He was arrested a few days later as he tried to leave the country and was later sentenced to life in prison for the attempted bombing.

 June 27, 2010

-The FBI arrested 10 agents of the Russian Foreign Intelligence Service who had tried to disguise themselves as ordinary Americans during long-term, "deep-cover" assignments to gather U.S. secrets.
-Each subsequently pled guilty.
+The FBI arrested 10 agents of the Russian Foreign Intelligence Service who had tried to disguise themselves as ordinary Americans during long-term, “deep-cover” assignments to gather U.S. secrets.
+Each subsequently pleaded guilty.
 The arrests were the culmination of an extensive, closely-held investigation known as Operation Ghost Stories.
 The 10 agents were transferred to Russia in exchange for four others.

 October 6, 2010

 A total of 133 law enforcement officers and others in Puerto Rico were charged in Operation Guard Shack, a massive police corruption takedown based in San Juan.
 Those charged with drug trafficking crimes and the use of a firearm in the commission of those crimes included 61 officers from the Puerto Rico Police Department, 16 officers from other municipal police departments, a dozen Puerto Rico Department of Corrections officers, members of the National Guard, and two U.S. Army soldiers.

 A federal jury in Norfolk convicted five men from Somalia for engaging in piracy and related offenses in their attack on the USS Nicholas.
 This was the first piracy trial conviction in the U.S. since 1820.